collardm/useful-nlp-techniques/README.md

 Definitions:

 * **Jaccard Index :** A value derived from a formula that determines the similarity of two sets.
-Value is always between O and 1 (0 is not similarity, 1 is identical).
+Value is always between 0 and 1 (0 is not similarity, 1 is identical).
 Essentially, this is calculated as len(A intersect B)/len(A union B).

 * **Min-hashing :** A hashing function taht determines how similar two sets of items are.
 Performed by hashing two sets with many different hash functions and identifying how many hash to the same value.